 There’re some things that you’ll always have to bear in mind.
-One of them being that certain people are allergic to certain chemicals and cleaners, various kinds of hair and other stuff.
+One of them is that certain people are allergic to certain chemicals and cleaners, various kinds of hair, and other stuff.

 Hence it’s better to check with your workers and customer if they’re allergic to anything.
 And avoid those things because causing an allergy can lead to a lawsuit against your newly formed cleaning services business.

 The other is that certain chemicals require special skills to handle.
 This is particularly true of cleaners containing chlorine, bleach, and other strong chemicals.